Travel.State.Gov > International Travel > Country Information > Qatar International Travel Information

 Qatari law favors employers over employees.
-Employees have limited recourse in the event their employer terminates a contract early.
-If a sponsor files a complaint against an employee who departed Qatar, the employee may be barred from returning to Qatar, even on a subsequent tourist or airport visa.
-Many terminated U.S. citizens have been barred from departing Qatar because of pre-existing debts, despite having no job to earn income [see Exit Bans in Local Law section].
+In the event of a contract or employment dispute, Qatari authorities refer to the Arabic language of a contract.
+Employees have limited recourse if their employer terminates a contract early.
+If a sponsor files a complaint against an employee who departed Qatar, the employee may be barred from returning to Qatar, even on a tourist or airport visa.
+Many terminated U.S. citizens have been barred from departing Qatar because of pre-existing debt.

 Charitable activities, both religious and non-religious, must be approved in advance by the Ministry of Social Affairs.

 LGBTQI+ Travelers: Same-sex sexual relations between men are illegal, even if consensual.
 Penalties include lashing, lengthy prison sentences and/or deportation.